Tourism Matters to Montana’s Economy

-The tourism industry’s ability to attract visitors is meaningful because out-of-state spending has a significant effect on Montana’s economy.
-According to the Institute for Tourism and Recreation Research (ITRR), non-residents spent approximately $3.3 billion in Montana in 2012.
+According to the Institute for Tourism and Recreation Research (ITRR) report, non-residents spent over $5.15 billion in Montana in 2021.
 Traveler spending directly supports gas stations, restaurants, retail stores, hotels, state parks, outfitters and many other businesses.
 In turn, tourism businesses circulate traveler dollars through Montana’s economy each time they purchase local products and services ― creating a positive ripple effect throughout the state.

 Tourism Creates Jobs

-As an industry that has experienced relatively steady growth over time, tourism has helped provide a hedge against boom and bust industries and has contributed to Montana’s economic diversity which is cited as a leading factor in the state’s ability to weather the recent recession.
+As an industry that has experienced relatively steady growth over time, tourism has helped provide a hedge against boom and bust industries and has contributed to Montana’s economic diversity which is cited as a leading factor in the state’s ability to weather the last recession.

 Tourism Lowers the Tax Burden on All Montanans